The interactive debugger

 S 13 7 Call: T user:descendant(dani,_123) ?

 This format is identical to the format above except for the first line, which contains the information for location of the point in the source program text where execution is currently at.
 The first line contains the name of the source file, the start and end lines where the literal can be found, the substring to search for between those lines and the number of substrings to locate.
-This information for locating the point on the source file is not shown when executing the source-level debugger from the Ciao emacs mode.
+This information for locating the point on the source file is not shown when executing the source-level debugger from the Ciao emacs mode or other IDEs.

 Ports can be ``unleashed'' by calling the leash/1 predicate omiting that port in the argument.
 This means that the debugger will stop but user interaction is not possible for an unleashed port.
 Obviously, the ? prompt will not be shown in such messages, since the user has specified that no interaction is desired at this point.